infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/extras/exp_avg.md

 * In Robocode your radar sees an opponent robot at slightly different angles each tick (game step).
 * Those readings can jump around because the opponent moves or because of tiny measurement errors.
 * A jumpy red dot on your compass makes aiming messy – your turret might wiggle wildly.
-* **Exponential averaging** calms the dot down by blending the newest angle with the earlier average, giving you a smooth, easy‑to‑follow path.
+* **Exponential averaging** calms the dot down by blending the newest angle with the earlier average, giving you a smooth, clear path.

 ---